-The Fund, under normal circumstances, invests at least 80% of its assets in equity and equity related securities of U.S. and non-U.S. companies that are publicly traded on a U.S. securities market.
-There are no limits on the market capitalizations of the companies in which the Fund may invest.
-For purposes of the 80% investment policy, equity and equity related securities include: common and preferred stocks, and warrants on common stock.
+The Fund, under normal circumstances, invests at least 80% of its assets in equity and equity related securities of U.S. and non-U.S. companies with market capitalizations at the time of initial purchase within the range of those in the Russell 2500 Value Index or in the S&P Mid Cap 400 Value Index (together, "small/mid cap companies") that are publicly traded on a U.S. securities market.
+The market capitalization ranges of the Indices change constantly, and as a result, the capitalization of small/mid cap companies in which the Fund will invest will also change.
+As of September 30, 2022, the market capitalization range of the Russell 2500 Value Index was approximately \$15 million to \$18.23 billion, and the market capitalization range of the S&P Mid Cap 400 Value Index was approximately \$1.18 million to \$15.07 billion.
+For purposes of the 80% investment policy, equity and equity related securities include: common and preferred stocks, and warrants on common stock